canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 It is straightforward to generalize |LHS| to orthogonal sampling, where we generate an |LHS| design in :math:`[0, 1]^d`, in a d-dimensional parameter space, which we interpret as probabilities and use the inverse |CDF| functions of the marginal variables to map them to actual values.
-Let us see this in action, again in a 2-dimensional space for visualization purposes.
-Let us define two Gaussian variables :math:`X_1, X_2 \sim \mathcal{N}(2, 1)` with a mean of 2 and a variance of 1.
-Again, to generate 8 sample, we start by partitioning the probability space into 8, which yields the same bounds as before.
+Let's see this in action in a 2-dimensional space for visualization purposes.
+Let's define two Gaussian variables :math:`X_1, X_2 \sim \mathcal{N}(2, 1)` with a means :math:`\mu_1 = \mu_2 = 2` and a variances :math:`\sigma_1 = \sigma_2 = 1`.
+Again, we start by partitioning the probability space into 8 intervals to generate 8 samples, which yields the same bounds as before.
 Next, we map them back to the original space.
-Th.. code looks like this:
+The code looks like this:

 .. code:: python